 Trustwave (WAF): 3.0.2-[December 12, 2021] / 3.0.2-12122021

-Profiles that are configured to update Automatically will see the updates applied based on the delay configured in the Profile (immediate or delayed by N days).
-The Profiles that are configured to update Manually will need to be updated by a user with appropriate permissions to do so.
+Profiles configured to update Automatically will see the updates applied based on the delay configured in the Profile (immediate or delayed by N days).
+The Profiles configured to update Manually will need to be updated by a user with appropriate permissions to do so.
 It is strongly recommended to configure your Profiles for Automatic updates and receive these updates immediately after the publish date.

 Valtix provides a full cloud web application firewall with full auto-updating ruleset.
 This will also identity the GEO IPs of any source traffic and correlate them with known malicious IPs.

 Step 5: Apply Egress Filtering (FQDN / URL Filtering)